Weathering and mass movement in river valleys

 Weathering in river valleys

-Weathering is the break down of rock in situ.
-Weathering occurs along river valley and channel sides.
-Mechanical, biological and chemical weathering can all occur in river landscapes.
+Weathering is the breakdown of rock in situ.
+Weathering occurs along the river valley and channel sides.
+Mechanical, biological and chemical weathering can all happen in river landscapes.

 Chemical weathering involves the breakdown of rock caused by changes in its chemical composition.
-Some rocks are made up of minerals that dissolve in water.
-Rock salt is an example of this.
-When it rains minerals are dissolved and washed away breaking down the rock.
+For example, some rocks consist of minerals that dissolve in water.
+Minerals are dissolved and washed away when it rains, breaking down the rock.
 This is known as dissolution weathering.

 Carbonation weathering is another form of chemical weathering.
 The process involves slightly acidic rainwater reacting with minerals, causing them to dissolve, breaking the rock down.

 Biological weathering involves rock being broken down by living things.
-An example of this involves plant roots breaking down rocks by growing in cracks, splitting them apart.
+An example of this involves plant roots breaking down rocks by growing in cracks and splitting them apart.
 The image below illustrates this.

 Mass movement in river valleys

 Mass movement is the down-slope movement of material under gravity.
-Slides and slumps are examples of mass movement that can occur in river landscapes.
+Slides and slumps are examples of mass movement in river landscapes.
 In slides, material moves in a straight line, whereas slumping moves with rotation.

 The additional weight of saturated soil and water lubricating the valley sides can increase the likelihood of mass movement occurring.